"There are moments that the words don't reach. There is suffering too terrible to name.

 Hug, hold and surround kids with reassuring touch.

 Positive or pleasant touch, like a hug or a snuggle, prompts our brains to release a hormone called oxytocin.
 Oxytocin makes you feel good and strengthens both emotional and social bonds while also reducing fear and anxiety.
 While positive touch is good for us anytime, it's especially helpful at times of crisis—when fear, anxiety and distress are heightened.
 You may notice your kids become more clingy or seek physical connection to you during stressful times—all signs a hug is needed!

-The fact that hugs are helpful may seem totally obvious, but the science of touch runs deep and is pretty fascinating—and sadly often undervalued in most schools, where touch has become so limited.
+The fact that hugs are helpful may seem totally obvious, but the science of touch runs deep and is pretty fascinating—and sadly often harder to leverage in many learning settings, where touch has become so limited.
 Interested?
 Read more from UC Berkeley's Greater Good Magazine.